huggingface/optimum-habana/examples/pytorch-image-models/README.md

 # pyTorch-IMage-Models (TIMM) Examples with HPUs

-This directory contains the scripts that showcases how to inference/fine-tune the TIMM models on intel's HPUs with the lazy/graph modes.
-We support the trainging for single/multiple HPU cards both two.
+This directory contains the scripts that showcase how to inference/fine-tune the TIMM models on Intel's HPUs with the lazy/graph modes.
+Training is supported for single/multiple HPU cards.
 Currently we can support first 10 most downloadable models from [Hugging Face timm link](https://huggingface.co/timm).
 In our example below for inference/training we will use [timm/resnet50.a1_in1k](https://huggingface.co/timm/resnet50.a1_in1k) as our testing model and same usage for other models.

 ## Requirements